Screened Topsoil for Sale in Aledo, TX

 Start by measuring the length and width of the area you want to cover in feet.
 Multiply those numbers to get square footage, and note any sections with different depths or shapes.

-Decide how deep you want the screened topsoil, usually 2–4 inches for lawns and beds.
+Decide how deep you want the screened topsoil, usually 2–4 inches for lawns.
 Convert inches to feet, then multiply by your square footage to get cubic feet of material.
+Divide cubic feet by 27 to get cubic yards.

 Who Orders Screened Topsoil From Underwood Materials